 We also have some ideas for future fundraising icluding:

-- Reaching out to schools in the UK/USA/AUS, etc, for fundraising (such as sponsored reads and cultural exchanges).
+- Reaching out to schools in the UK/USA/AUSTRALIA etc,

 bicycles and 1 motorcycle, shared bedrooms, mosquito net.